SergeCaron/observium_appliance/ReadMe.md

 # Building and maintaining an *Observium* appliance

-The two motivations for this project are:
+The motivations for this project are:
 - demonstrate that the appliance is built from distribution;
 - install Let's Encrypt certificates from the DNS API instead of relying on http/https ports.
+- integrate a log collector into this appliance

 Note: all the scripts in this project should be downloaded in the local system and are presumed to be available at each stage of this implementation.